MelaninedUnicorn/MyDataGrid/README.md

 - The data grid component should accept a renderEditRow prop in which a method that renders an edit row function along with the "saving" process is passed
 - withInventory HOC : If I wanted to display the data in different ways this would be a good addition.
-- fully implement redux to add Products to the inventory

 See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).